 If Ksp > Q’, precipitation will not occur, and the solution is unsaturated.

 If Ksp < Q’, the solution is momentarily supersaturated.
-Therefore, precipitation will occur until the concentration of ions reaches that of equilibrium.
+Therefore, precipitation will occur until the concentration of ions reaches of equilibrium.

 If Ksp = Q’, the solution is saturated with the ions but there will be no precipitation.